Individual Voluntary Arrangement (IVA).

 Mortgage and rent arrears

-You are allowed to include mortgage arrears and rent arrears and other loans secured against your residence in an IVA.
+You are allowed to include mortgage arrears, rent arrears, and other loans secured against your residence in an IVA.

 However, creditors need to agree, and this may not happen.